rydmike/flex_color_scheme/README.md

 In this example we set the surface style to `FlexSurface.medium`, for medium primary color branded surfaces.

-The example is otherwise fairly straight forward.
 This time we use the built in `FlexColor.schemesList` to access all the pre-defined `FlexSchemeData` objects as a plain list with the predefined scheme data.
 We unpack this list with the spread operator into a new custom `myFlexSchemes` list, and add our three custom schemes as `FlexSchemeData` objects to the end of this new list.
 We then access the list's `FlexSchemeData` objects with